ajax27/ajax27-rentals/README.md

 🌄 To start dev server run `npm install` and `npm start` 👾 To run API server got to `server folder` with Command `cd server` and run `node index`

-## Populate Database wit Fake Data
+## Populate Database with Fake Data

 ⚔️ If `dev.js` file is in `server` folder, the command to populate DB is `node fakeDB/cleanDB.js`